Updated 20/12/24

 Common causes of lethargy in dogs

 Lethargy can be tied to all sorts of health conditions.
+It’s a non-specific symptom that can be seen in many disease processes.
 Sometimes a lethargic dog is just tuckered out from a busy day, but if it’s accompanied by other symptoms, there might be more going on.

-Here are some of the conditions behind canine lethargy:
+Here are just some of the conditions that could be behind canine lethargy:

 Sadly, dogs often slow down significantly when they’re nearing the end of their life.
-You might notice your buddy has trouble getting up or loses interest in treats or meals – monitor their symptoms to make sure they’re comfortable and don't hesitate to contact the vet if you have any concerns.
+You might notice your buddy has trouble getting up or loses interest in treats or meals – if this occurs, you must contact your vet for advice.

 Lethargy in dogs: When to worry